Eda29/EdaLog/README.md

 # Eda::Util Logger

 This is a simple logging utility for writing log messages to both the console and a log file (`log.txt`).
-It allows logging of messages at various levels of severity (INFO, WARNING, ERROR, and CRITICAL ERROR).
+It allows logging of messages at various levels of severity (DEBUG, INFO, WARNING, ERROR, and CRITICAL ERROR).
 The log messages are output both to the standard console and a file for later review, with each log level being associated with its own message prefix.

 ## Features

 - Logs messages at 4 levels of severity:
+  - `DEBUG`: Debug informational messages
   - `INFO`: Regular informational messages
   - `WARNING`: Non-critical issues that should be addressed
   - `ERROR`: Critical errors that need immediate attention